eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 In addition to the two mentioned deployments, two *K8s* `services <https://kubernetes.io/docs/concepts/services-networking/service/>`_ are required in order to direct dataflow to each of the pods.
 A LoadBalancer will forward messages reaching the cluster to the WAN participant of the cloud router, and a ClusterIP service will be in charge of delivering messages from the local DS to the listener pod.
-Following are the settings needed to launch these services in *K8s*:
+Following there are the settings needed to launch these services in *K8s*:

 .. literalinclude:: ../../resources/tutorials/cloud_tutorial/load-balancer-service.yaml
     :language: yaml